tomordonez/learning/java-essential-training/README.md

         return a + b + c;
     }

-Use the triple dot syntax to pass multiple parameters
+Use the triple dot syntax to pass multiple arguments

     private static int addValues (int... values) {
         return a + b + c + d;
     }

 **Pass arguments by reference vs value**

+* Passing an argument into a method, it is making a copy of the variable
+* The values referenced by the two copies may be the same

 # 6. Debugging and exception handling
 # 7. Create custom classes